Burkina Faso: Volunteers gather aid for residents blockaded by jihadists | Africanews

 If organisers of coups in the Sahel often promise improved security, analysts doubt the pledges.

 To Djallil Lounnas at Morocco's Al-Akhawayn University, a putsch typically "destabilises the army structure and divides members of the military into supporters and opponents of the coup".
+"It means instability, division and purges."

+Coups only compound problems in countries where the armed forces are already accused of inefficiency and mismanagement, and security forces are often under-equipped, he and others said.

+Mauritanian journalist Lemine Ould Salem, who has written a book on jihadism, said political turmoil gives credibility to extremist talk that "delegitimises state institutions."

 Go to video